nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 ### 1.1 Target Audience

-This User Guide is meant for X-Road Security Server system administrators responsible for installing and using X-Road Security Server Sidecar in AWS EKS environment.
+This User Guide is meant for X-Road Security Server system administrators responsible for installing and using X-Road Security Server Sidecar in AWS EKS or Azure Kubernetes Service (AKS) environment.

-The document is intended for readers with at least a moderate knowledge of Linux server management, computer networks, Docker, Kubernetes, AWS EKS and X-Road.
+The document is intended for readers with at least a moderate knowledge of Linux server management, computer networks, Docker, Kubernetes, AWS EKS, AKS and X-Road.

 ## 2 Deployment Options